 How do I make a new contact?

 Networking can be done online or off-line.
-Here we mainly focus on offline but making the most of your social networks online is just as vital.
-Read our guide to managing your online social networks.
+Making the most of your social networks online is particularly vital.
+Read our guide to using social media to find jobs.

 Here are some networking tips to start you off: